-1. The method that calls the paint() method for you is \\\\\
+1. The method that calls the paint() method for you is

-- a. callPaint()
+a. callPaint()

-- b. repaint()
+b. repaint()

-- c. requestPaint()
+c. requestPaint()

-- d. draw()
+d. draw()

-2. The paint() method header requires a(n) \\\\\\ argument.
+2. The paint() method header requires a(n) argument.

-- a. void
+a. void

-- b. integer
+b. integer

-- c.
+c.
 String

-- d.
+d.
 Graphics

-3. The statement g.drawString(someString, 50, 100); places someString's \\\\\\ corner at position 50, 100.
+3. The statement g.drawString(someString, 50, 100); places someString corner at position 50, 100.

-- a. upper-left
+a. upper-left

-- b. lower-left
+b. lower-left

-- c. upper-right
+c. upper-right

-- d. lower-right
+d. lower-right

-4. If you use the setColor() method to change a Graphics object's color to yellow, \\\\\\ will appear in yellow.
+4. If you use the setColor() method to change a Graphics object's color to yellow, will appear in yellow.

-- a. only the next graphics output - b. all graphics output for the remainder of the method - c. all graphics output for the remainder of the applet - d. all graphics output until you change the color - 5.
-The correct statement to instantiate a Graphics object named picasso is a.
+a. only the next graphics output

+b. all graphics output for the remainder of the method

+c. all graphics output for the remainder of the applet

+d. all graphics output until you change the color

+5. The correct statement to instantiate a Graphics object named picasso is

+a.
 Graphics picasso;

-- b.
+b.
 Graphics picasso = new Graphics();

-- c.
+c.
 Graphics picasso = getGraphics();

-- d.
+d.
 Graphics picasso = getGraphics(new);

-- 6. The statement g.drawRoundRect(100,100,100,00,0); draws a shape that looks most like a \\\\\.
+5. The statement g.drawRoundRect(100,100,100,00,0); draws a shape that looks most like a

-- a. square
+a. square

-- b. round-edged rectangle
+b. round-edged rectangle

-- c. circle
+c. circle

-- d. straight line
+d straight line

-- 7. If you draw an oval with the same value for width and height, then you draw a(n)
+7. If you draw an oval with the same value for width and height, then you draw $a(n)$

-- a. circle
+a. circle

-- b. square
+b. square

-- c. rounded square
+c. rounded square

-- d. ellipsis
+d. ellipsis

-8. The zero-degree position for any arc is at the \\\\\\ o'clock position.
+8. .
+The zero-degree position for any arc is at the c clock position.

-- a. three
+a. three

-- b. six
+b. six

-- c. nine
+c. nine

-- d.
+d.
 12

-9. The method you use to create a solid arc is \\\\\\.
+9. .
+The method you use to create a solid arc is

-- a. solidArc()
+a. solidArc()

-- b. fillArc()
+b. fillArc()

-- c. arcSolid()
+c. arcSolid()

-- d. arcFill()
+d. arcFill()

-- 10. You use the \\\\\ method to copy any rectangular area to a new location.
+10. .
+You use the method to copy any rectangular a location. rea to a new

-- a. copyRect()
+a. copyRect()

-- b. copyArea()
+b. copyArea()

-- c. repeatRect()
+c. repeatRect()

-- d. repeatArea()
+d. repeatArea()

-- 11. The measurement of an uppercase character from the baseline to the top of the character is its \\\\\\.
+11. .
+The measurement of an uppercase character from the baseline to t character is its the top of the

-- a. ascent
+a. ascent

-- b. descent
+b. descent

-- c. leading
+c. leading

-- d. height
+d. height

-- 12. To be sure that a vertical series of Strings has enough room to appear in an applet, you would use which of the following statements?
+12. .
+To be sure that a vertical series of Strings has enough room to apprapplet, you would use which of the following statements? pear in an

+a. g.drawString("Some string", x, y += g.getFontMetrics(). getHeight());

+b. g.drawString("Some string", x, y += g.getFontMetrics(). getLeading());

 '''

-a. g.drawString("Some string", x,

-y += g.getFontMetrics(). getHeight());

-b. g.drawString("Some string", x,

-y += g.getFontMetrics(). getLeading());

-'''

-'''

 c. g.drawString("Some string", x,

-y += q.getFontMetrics(). getAscent());
+y += q.qetFontMetrics(). getAscent());

 d. g.drawString("Some string", x,

 y += g.getFontMetrics(). getDescent());

 13. You can discover the fonts that are available on your system by using the

 a. getAllFonts() method of the GraphicsEnvironment class

 b. getAllFonts() method of the Graphics class

 c. setAllFonts() method of the GraphicsEnvironment class

 d. getAllFonts() method of the ImageEnvironment class

 14. The getScreenResolution() method and getScreenSize() method

 a. both return the number of pixels as an int type

 b. return the number of pixels as an int type and an object of type Dimension

 c. both return an object of type Dimension

 d. return the number of pixels as a double type and an object of type Dimension

 15. A Graphics2D object is produced by

 a. the setGraphics2D() method

 b. the Graphics2D newpen = Graphics2D() statement

 c. the Graphics2D = Graphics(q) statement

 d. casting a Graphics object

 16. Java 2D uses when creating and drawing a 2D drawing object.

 a. only coordinate space

 b. only user coordinate space

 c. both coordinate and user coordinate space

 d. only 2D coordinate space

 17. A gradient fill is a gradual change in

 a. color

 b. font size

 c. drawing style

 d. line thickness

 18. After the getAudioClip() method retrieves a sound object named mysound, the

 plays a sound continually in a Swing applet.

 a. sound.loop() method

 b. loop() method

 c. mysound.loop() method

 '''